3 days in Milan: Itinerary of what to see in Milan (+ map)

 Piazza Mercanti

-Practical tip: Toilets are located on the right side of the cathedral (fee €2, cash only).
+Practical tip: Toilets are located on the right side of the cathedral (€2 fee, better to have cash).
 You can refill your water in the green fountain in Piazza Cesare Beccaria, just behind the Duomo.

 13:00 La Scala